Written by the BaziGrid Team · Last reviewed: April 2026

 Delegation; trusting others to execute to required standards without direct oversight.

-Yang Metal (庚) — The Executor
+Yang Metal (庚) — The Commander

 Yang Metal operates like a sword: decisive, sharp, and built for cutting through ambiguity.
-The Executor imposes order on chaos and maintains high standards even under pressure.
+The Commander imposes order on chaos and maintains high standards even under pressure.
 They make decisions quickly and enforce them clearly.

 Natural operating environment